-If the creator seeks a patent on, or otherwise plans to commercialize IP, the process of protection or commercialization may involve a substantial cost and effort, and the creator may wish the College to consider providing some or all of the support and share the net rewards, liabilities, or risks with the College.
-The Intellectual Property Committee will determine whether Providence College will provide assistance in the protection and commercialization of such IP.
-In good faith consultation with the creator, the Intellectual Property Committee will undertake a patentability review (with the assistance of patent counsel if necessary) where, in the discretion of the IP Committee, such a review is reasonable to procure based upon the potential value of the invention.
+If the creator seeks a patent on, or otherwise plans to commercialize IP, the

+IP Committee, such a review is reasonable to procure based upon the potential value of the invention.
 Where, in the Committee's sole discretion, the filing of a patent application is deemed appropriate, it shall be the College's responsibility to undertake such a filing at its own expense and in its own name.
 The College may choose to waive rights of IP ownership and such waiver will be made in writing to the creator within 90 days of the IP disclosure.